 3.5) Spreading the Word Works!

 Here is just one instance where a motorcycle was recovered through Facebook.

-After your vehicle has been stolen and you have posted in the above groups you will have some time brush up on your security.
+After your vehicle has been stolen and you have posted in the above groups, you will have some time to brush up on your security.

-If you’re on mobile, we recommend saving the image below or rotating your phone.
+If you’re on mobile, we recommend saving the image below.

 If you complete these four steps, the chance that you will recover your motorcycle, car or any vehicle in a suitable condition, doubles.